StephenUtama/GameCentre/Phase2/TEAM.md

 ## Yuwa Yokohama
 * Login/Loading/Saving interface
-* User interface
+* General user interface of application
 * Game difficulty setting interface + logic
-* BONUS: implement feature to change background for tiles
+* BONUS: implement feature to download the image and change background of tiles
+* BONUS: Changing the background theme of the application
 * Implemented Pong Game
 * Implemented Save and Load for Pong Game
 * Implemented ScoreBoard for Pong Game
 * Created Unit Tests for Pong Game
+* Refactored Pong package to use MVC for the better design

 ## Kevin Lie
 * Scoreboard interface